News and Events

 THINK, ACT AND SPREAD KINDNESS was the theme for a poster contest held at Fauquier County Public Elementary Schools and sponsored by Piedmont Dispute Resolution Center to celebrate PDRC’s service to the community and to honor long time PDRC volunteer and community activist, the late Mr. William Barr.
 He was a man who was kind to everyone he met.
 There were a total of 378 entries so it was quite a task for the schools to narrow down the entries and for our judges to reach a decision.
 The theme of the posters were to show ways that we can be kind to our classmates, our siblings, our teachers and everyone we meet.
 Why?
 Because kindness to others makes the world a better place for us all.
 By being kind we make everyone feel happy, loved, and safe.
 It helps us all to get along with each other.

 We had a spectacular fundraiser at our main celebratory event at Prince Michel Winery in Leon, VA on Saturday, July 25, 2015 from 6-8 pm.
 Many of PDRC’s longtime supporters, friends, volunteers, Board Members and employees came out to celebrate our 25th Year of Building Peace in Our Communities.
 Frank Bossio, retired Culpeper County Administrator was our guest of honor.
-Music was provided by the multitalented THEYCALLMEPIANO and the scrumptious food was catered by 3 Thrifty Chicks.
+Music was provided by the multitalented THEYCALLMEPIANO and the scrumptious food was catered by the one and only 3 Thrifty Chicks of Warrenton, VA.

 We had a very successful fundraising campaign sponsored by Give Local Piedmont and helped to raise money to go toward helping those in need of mediation and restorative justice services in our communities.

 We were delighted to add two new mediators to our growing list of capable and intelligent mediators: Kathy Kadilak and Wendy Gayle.
 Click here to view their bios.